MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 #### 2. R code as object and `.RData` as file

-In this example, the code is still an object (`code = manualTransmission`), but the model now comes from an .Rdata file (`model = "transmission.RData"`).
+In this example, the code is still an object (`code = manualTransmission`), but the model now comes from a .Rdata file (`model = "transmission.RData"`).
 The result is still the same as in the first example.

 ```R
 # For R Server 9.0, load mrsdeploy package on R Server